Skip to main content

 LanguageEnglish (United States)Language selection

-Safe searchModerateAbility to enable "Safe search"
+Safe searchModerateOption to enable "Safe Search"

-Serp timeAny timeSearch period
+Serp timeAny timeSearch Period

-Use HTTP/2โ˜Determines whether to use HTTP/2 instead of HTTP/1.1
+Use HTTP/2Specifies whether to use HTTP/2 instead of HTTP/1.1